 Cleveland Public Theatre was founded and incorporated in 1981.
 James Levin had returned from New York and was determined to form a theatre similar to Cafe LaMama, the internationally renowned experimental theatre in New York City, where he worked as an actor and director for three years.
 CPT continues to fulfill Levin’s vision of a theatre that can transform a neighborhood.
 Today CPT is Cleveland’s leading stage for adventurous new theatre and is recognized nationally for its groundbreaking work.

-In 1984 CPT took occupancy of the second floor of an Irish Dance Hall at Detroit Avenue and West 65th Street (now The James Levin Theatre) and began producing limited seasons as it renovated its new space.
-In 1985 CPT launched the first New Plays Festival, which grew into a highly anticipated annual event with over six hundred submissions from national and international playwrights and ultimately evolved into a broad series of programs designed to support new work by North East Ohio performance creators, including playwrights, producers, directors, choreographers, composers, and performance artists.
+In 1984 CPT took occupancy of the second floor of an Irish Dance Hall at Detroit Avenue and West 65th Street (now the James Levin Theatre) and began producing limited seasons as it renovated its new space.
+In 1985 CPT launched the first New Plays Festival, which grew into a highly anticipated annual event with over six hundred submissions from national and international playwrights and ultimately evolved into a broad series of programs designed to support new work by Northeast Ohio performance creators, including playwrights, producers, directors, choreographers, composers, and performance artists.

-Since its founding, CPT has grown from a volunteer artist-driven organization with an annual budget of $5,000, to a vital member of the national arts community with a budget of $1.9 million, a staff of dedicated professionals, and multiple performance facilities.
+Since its founding, CPT has grown from a volunteer artist-driven organization with an annual budget of $5,000 to a vital member of the national arts community with a budget of $2.5 million, a staff of dedicated professionals, and multiple performance facilities.
 CPT has anchored area redevelopment and stimulated a cultural renaissance in the once-blighted Detroit-Shoreway neighborhood.
 Now a destination in and of itself, the neighborhood boasts many fine boutiques and pre or post-show dining options.
 CPT is the centerpiece of a capital campaign that includes two other organizations and has already begun to transform the neighborhood, designated as an arts district and listed on the National Register of Historic Places.